metal-stack/docs/docs/src/overview/isolated-kubernetes.md

 const (
     // PolicyDeploymentStateDeployed the CWNP was deployed to a native nftable rule PolicyDeploymentStateDeployed = PolicyDeploymentState("deployed")
-    // PolicyDeploymentStateIgnored the CWNP was not deployed to a native nftable rule because it is outside of allowed networks
+    // PolicyDeploymentStateIgnored the CWNP was not deployed to a native nftable rule because it is outside of the allowed networks
     PolicyDeploymentStateIgnored  = PolicyDeploymentState("ignored")
 )